xmmedia/XMFilterBundle/README.md

 ### Step 1: Download the Bundle

+**This package is not on Packagist, so the repository will need to be added manually in composer.json**

 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle: